igbe/DeterlabControl_ForDNP3Nodes/nodecontrol/README.txt

 to run graph.py

-1) navigate to DeterlabControl/nodecontrol/
+Navigate to DeterlabControl/nodecontrol/

-2) run ---->  sudo python graph.py "master.Grid.TCPFlooding" 10
+First remember the graph needs 4 arguments run ---->  python graph.py master outstation1 outstation2 outstation3 10
    where 10 is the time in seconds